smu-heartcode/heartcode-web-app/README.md

  ┗ 📜Project
  ```

+## Repository access
+Please reach out to the previous run's trainer to access this repository.

 ## Deployment
-In order to deploy your changes to production, include "Deploy" as the head of your commit message when pushing to `main` branch, e.g.
+In order to deploy your changes to production, include "Deploy" at the beginning of your commit message when pushing to `main` branch, e.g.
 ```
 git commit "Deploy: Add Heartcode 2023 run"
 ```